 Texas law prohibits insurance companies from delaying payment of a claim in order to pressure you to sign a release.
 If you believe an insurance company is delaying payment to pressure you, file a complaint with TDI.

 If the other driver denies fault, his or her insurance company may refuse to pay the claim.
 Independent witnesses could make a difference in getting the company to pay.
 It's important to get names, addresses, and telephone numbers of any witnesses to the accident.
 Make sure the insurance company knows about the witnesses.
 If the company continues to refuse to pay the claim, you can file a claim against your own insurance or you may have to go to court to resolve the issue.

-Before filing a claim with your company, ask your agent or your company's underwriting department how a claim might affect your rates on renewal.
+Before filing a insurance claim with your company, ask your agent or your company's underwriting department how a claim might affect your rates on renewal.
 A company cannot refuse to renew your policy solely because you had one accident in a 12-month period that was not your fault.
 However, if the accident affected your DPS driving record, your company may consider it in determining your rates, whether you filed a claim for the accident or not.

 Dont let an auto accident diminish your vehicles value.
 File a diminished value claim throught Autoloss today.
 We are your diminished value experts in Texas.
 Call our diminished value experts now and see for yourself!
 TOLL-FREE: 877-655-1661